cnvrg/pose-detection-blueprint/README_train.md

 A custom model and API endpoint, which can detect human poses in images, have now been trained and deployed.

-Click [here](link) for this blueprint's detailed run instructions.
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/pose-detection-blueprint).